xeroot/ImprovedLootFrame/README.md

 # ImprovedLootFrame
 ImprovedLootFrame for WOTLK

-This is compatible version for WOTLK to use the addon ImprovedLootFrame
+This is a compatible version of ImprovedLootFrame for WOTLK.
+Thanks to [KPack](https://github.com/bkader/KPack) and [ascott18](https://github.com/ascott18/ImprovedLootFrame)

 Example: